-Name Other Positions Held with the Company Age and Business Experience Martin J. Houston Vice Chairman of the Board Mr. Houston (age 62) has served as a director of Tellurian since the completion of the Merger in February 2017, and he served as a director of Tellurian Investments from February 2016 to February 2017.
-He was also President of Tellurian Investments from February 2016 until August 2016.
-Immediately prior to Tellurian Investments, Mr. Houston served as Chairman of Parallax Enterprises' starting in December 2014.
-From February 2014 until December 2014, Mr. Houston was performing preliminary work related to the formation and business of Parallax Enterprises.
-Having spent more than three decades at BG Group plc, a Financial Times Stock Exchange (FTSE) 10 international integrated oil and gas company, Mr. Houston retired in February 2014 as the BG Group plc's Chief Operating Officer and an executive director, which positions he held beginning in November 2011 and 2009, respectively.
+Name Other Positions Held with the Company Age and Business Experience Martin J. Houston Vice Chairman of the Mr. Houston (age 62) has served as a director of Tellurian since the 1.000 Board February 2017, and he served as a director of Tellurian Investments 2017.
+He was also President of Tellurian Investments from February 2017.
+Immediately prior to Tellurian Investments, Mr. Houston served as C Jack LLC ("Parallax Enterprises") starting in December 2014.
+From February Mr. Houston was performing preliminary work related to the form Enterprises.
+Having spent more than three decades at BG Group plc, a (FTSE) 10 international integrated oil and gas company, Mr. Houston re the completion of the Merger in s from February 2016 to February bruary 2016 until August 2016.
+Chairman of Parallax Enterprises ruary 2014 until December 2014, rmation and business of Parallax a Financial Times Stock Exchange retired in February 2014 as the BG Group plc's Chief Operating Officer and an executive director, which positions he held beginning in November 2011 and 2009, respectively.
 He is a former director of the Society of International Gas Tanker and Terminal Operators (SIGTTO), and from 2008 to 2014 he was the vice president for the Americas of GIIGNL, the International Group of Liquefied Natural Gas Importers.
 From November 2014 to February 2018, Mr. Houston was the international chairman of the Houston-based investment bank Tudor Pickering Holt.
 From August 2017 to February 2018, he was a senior advisor to Gresham Advisory Partners Limited, an M&A advisory firm based in Sydney, Australia.
-From 2014 to 2019, he was a non-executive director of Bupa, an unlisted international heathcare insurer and provider, based in the United Kingdom.
+From 2014 to 2019, he was a non-executive director of Bupa, an unlisted international healthcare insurer and provider, based in the United Kingdom.
 Since January 2019, he has been a non-executive of Bupa Arabia, a Saudi-listed healthcare insurer and provider.
 Since October 2019, Mr. Houston has served as chairman of the board of directors of EnQuest PLC, an independent petroleum production and development company with operations in the U.K. North Sea and Malaysia.
-Mr. Houston is also a senior advisory partner and chairman of the global energy group of Moelis & Company (a global independent investment bank), sits on the Autional P
+Mr. Houston is also a senior advisory partner and chairman of the global energy group of Moelis & Company (a global independent investment bank), sits on the National Petroleum Council of the United States, and is a nonexecutive director of CC Energy Development (a private oil and gas exploration and production company) and a senior advisor to Hakluyt & Company Limited (a strategic information consultancy).
+Mr. Houston was the first recipient of the CWC LNG Executive of the Year award in 2011 and is a Fellow of the Geological Society of London.
+In addition, he is on the advisory board of the Center on Global Energy Policy at Columbia University's School of International Public Affairs (SIPA) in New York and of Radia Inc. Mr. Houston received a bachelor's degree in Geology from Newcastle University in England in 1979 and a master's degree in Petroleum Geology from Imperial College in London in 1983.